yudhisteer/Cleaning-Tables-with-Logistic-Regression/README.md

   <img src= "https://user-images.githubusercontent.com/59663734/197355986-11cb2bad-198a-4cb6-ad74-44bc578b4934.png"/>
 </p>

-This shows that data points that are far from the decision boundary has higher probabilites of coming from a certain class, thus we are more certain they are correctly predicted.
-Data points that are close to the decision boundary have less probabilites hence, have higher chances of wrong predictions.
+This shows that data points that are far from the decision boundary has probabilities close to ```0``` or ```1```.
+This shows that we are more certain that they have correctly been predicted.
+Data points that are close to the decision boundary have probabilites close to ```0.5``` hence, they may be either from the positive or negative class.

 ### 2.2 Error Function